Can Apple Pages Finally Replace Microsoft Word For Mac?

 If you publish ebooks, this is a massive time saver when you want to format an ebook.

-But it is more than enough to export a perfectly acceptable epub file directly from Pages ready for publishing with Amazon KDP, Smashwords, or Draft2Digital.
+You export a perfectly acceptable epub file directly from Pages, ready for publishing with Apple Books, Amazon KDP, Smashwords, or Draft2Digital.

 Publish to Apple Books